sentinel-official/docs/docs/get-started/apps.md

     />
     <Card
         title="ChibaTunnel"
-        description="ChibaTunnel is a community-built dVPN client for connecting to the Sentinel network.
+        description="ChibaTunnel is an open source dVPN client built by community member Tkd-Alex for connecting to the Sentinel network.
 Source code and setup instructions are available on GitHub." to="https://chibatunnel.xyz/"
         icon=""
         svgFile="/icons/chiba-tunnel.svg"